terencemorley/papers/journal.md

 Some Title

 #Introduction
 This is the start of my Introduction section.
+Bloggs (2014) said something.
 Another paragraph in my intro.
 We used something from (T. Morley, 2017).